 Hallpike Street was previously a little known road that once existed between High Street and North Boat Quay.
 But the road had a significant history that goes back to the 19th century.
 Located near to the recorded landing site of Sir Stamford Raffles, it was also once the premises of Hallpike Boatyard, a large boat-building company owned by an English blacksmith named Stephen Hallpike (1786-1844).

-Beside his blacksmith and boat-building businesses, Stephen Hallpike and his wife Ellen Richardson also run a boarding house that provided food and lodging for paying guests.
+Besides his blacksmith and boat-building businesses, Stephen Hallpike and his wife Ellen Richardson also run a boarding house that provided food and lodging for paying guests.
 Singapore, by then, was a thriving port called by many Chinese junks, Bugis prahus and European clippers.
 In 1831, for instance, eighteen junks from Shanghai arrived at Singapore, bringing with them $200,000 worth of cargoes.

 Stephen Hallpike went on to become a successful and well-reputed person within the European community in early Singapore.
 Some records shed light on his background, that he was a former inmate who had been convicted of larceny in England and was shipped to Singapore in 1819 along with 159 other convicts.
 Regardless of his past, Stephen Hallpike settled well in Singapore and lived till an age of 58.
 He died in 1844, and had his tombstone erected among those at the Fort Canning Cemetery.